LeBenco/JsonFlexConfig/README.md

  * `"content"`:
    A dictionary containing metadata description of sub-parameters that follows the same structure as the general metadata.
 It allows for nesting parameters with arbitrary depth, thus making dictionaries the most versatile structure for parameter management in `JsonFlexConfig`, since each sub-parameter within the dictionary can have its specific rules, including type, mandatory status, and other constraints.

+Important note: There is almost no verification done on the metadata, it's up to the user to ensure that it is correct.
+An error in metadata may lead to inconsistent behavior from _JsonFlexConfig_, for example if a value is at the same time in the list of authorized values and in the list of forbidden ones, or if a mandatory parameter has a default value.
+Mutually exclusive rules may also happen, for example if a `min` value is greater than a `max` value.

 # Additional metadata